flame/hqrrp/README.md

 * LAPACK-compatible pure C code:
   It uses compact WY transformations.
+  The sources are stored in the lapack_compatible_sources folder.

 * LAPACK-like libflame code:
   It uses compact UT transformations.
   This code resembles the algorithm in the paper.
+  The sources are stored in the libflame_sources folder.

 ### Details of LAPACK-compatible pure C code: